Skip to main content

 The ADA governs medical inquiries about your present health, while GINA protects your genetic and familial health information.

 The ADA’s rules apply when a wellness program includes what are termed “disability-related inquiries” or “medical examinations.”
-A that measures your cholesterol, glucose levels, or blood pressure falls into this category.
+A biometric screening that measures your cholesterol, glucose levels, or blood pressure falls into this category.
 The fundamental requirement is that your participation must be voluntary.

 This means you cannot be required to participate, denied health coverage for declining, or retaliated against for non-participation.
 Furthermore, the program must be reasonably designed to promote health or prevent disease, a standard that ensures it is a genuine wellness initiative.